weaverwhale/docs/src/pages/oncall/onboarding.md

 If nothing else, `#datadog-alerts` and `#critical-bugs` are mandatory to turn on, as these are where we get notified of issues.

+You should have the Slack app installed on your phone, and *should* have notifications turned on for these channels.
+We cover mandatory Slack settings in the [Opsgenie & Slack](/oncall/opsgenie-slack) article.

 ### DataDog

 DataDog is the main tool we use for monitoring, and what we use to push alerts to Slack